 When I fantasized about this one last great adventure, I thought it would be with someone else.
-I tried to beg, cajole, bully my then-boyfriend into coming, but it wasn’t his dream and I was too scared to go alone.
+I tried to beg, cajole, and bully my then-boyfriend into coming, but it wasn’t his dream and I was too scared to go alone.

 But one lazy Sunday afternoon as I was watching a movie with the boyfriend asleep on the couch, I looked around and thought:

 Is this all there is?
 Is this my life?
 Is my dream to travel over?